daig/dtautom/README.md

 There are no instruction pointers; there are "processors" which execute what's in front of them and then either travel or explode.
 Just a matter of terminology.

+Matter has three dimensions: Weight, moneyness, and procness.

 A common pattern will be

 ```